 She did go on to appear in The Last Jedi; however, the character headlined two main pieces of content released before the film: a Prequel book, Phasma, by Delilah S. Dawson and a comic miniseries by the same name that filled in the gap of what happened after The Force Awakens.
 The novel chronicles Phasma’s early life on her desolate home planet Parnassos and how that changes when she and members of her clan cross paths with Brendol Hux.
 Told from the perspective of a Resistance spy, Vi Moradi, under torture from another ambitious First Order Officer, Captain Cardinal, the reader learns that Phasma has risen due to her ruthlessness and willingness to backstab anyone to get ahead.
 In the comic miniseries, we follow the lead character as she tracks down and eliminates a witness to her disabling the shields for Starkiller Base, also tying up loose ends in the process.

-Marketing spends and projects are so often indicators of which characters entertainment companies might be willing to bring back or explore more within future content.
+Marketing spends and projects are often indicators of which characters entertainment companies might be willing to bring back or explore more in future content.
 These two stories (one an adult novel and the other a short comic run) came to the same conclusion regarding the character: Phasma is only loyal to herself and, therefore, is more of a liability for the First Order than she is a threat to the Resistance.
 This complete context of her character does make her an interesting antagonist; however, this is only clear for those who have read at least one of these stories.
 Still, given that both of these came out leading up to The Last Jedi, there was hope that there would be a payoff for engaging in this additional canon material.

 promotional materials and content | credit Lucasfilm and Marvel